geo-martino/musify/README.md

 * [Motivation & Aims](#aims)
 * [Author Notes](#notes)

+> [!NOTE]
+> This readme provides a brief overview of the program.
+> [Read the docs](https://geo-martino.github.io/syncify/) for full reference documentation.

 ## Installation
 Package is listed on PyPI and can be installed as usual through pip.